eikona-media/deployer-recipes/docs/akeneo4.md

 require 'recipe/akeneo4.php';
 ```

-The recipe extends the symfony recipe of core deployer so you have to include this recipe in `deploy.php` too:
+The recipe extends the symfony recipe of core deployer, so you have to include this recipe in `deploy.php` too:

 ```php
 require 'recipe/symfony4.php';
 ```

-The recipe extends the yarn recipe of core deployer recipes so you have to include this recipe in `deploy.php` too:
+The recipe extends the yarn recipe of core deployer recipes, so you have to include this recipe in `deploy.php` too:

 ```php
 require 'recipe/yarn.php';